Associative Schemes: Acknowledgements

 \section{Acknowledgements}

 This article could not have been written without the cooperation with Severin Barmeier, who had the idea and insight in noncommutative algebraic geometry necessary for the generalization to noncommutative schemes.
 Also, I thank Gunnar Fløystad, David Ploog, Eivind Eriksen, Jon Eivind Vatne and Ragni Piene for their comments when lecturing different versions during the winter 2022/2023.
 As always, my supervisor O. Arnfinn Laudal has been the greatest inspiration and moderator of this work.
+Finally, Daniel Larsson corrected me on a couple of issues.